 - Snafu from sister-series The Pacific is an example as well, though their personalities are polar opposites.

 - Troy from The History Channel's Swamp People is an especially good example, but most of the gator hunters have some degree of authentic Cajun accent.

 - Justin Wilson hosted Cajun cooking shows on PBS, with a heavy (at least partially put on) Cajun accent.

 - In The Blind Side, Ed Orgeron, a Cajun who coached the book's subject Michael Oher at Ole Miss, was depicted as having an accent so thick that almost no one could understand him, with one notable exception being Oher's adoptive father Sean Tuohy, a New Orleans native (though not Cajun).
 Orgeron would go on to play himself in the film, Cajun accent and all.

 - Country Music singer Sammy Kershaw has traces of this.

-- Dartz from Yu-Gi-Oh!
-The Abridged Series is given a very, very, very thick Cajun accent, to the point where nobody can properly understand what he's saying half the time.
-Not to mention, the things Dartz says end up sounding like certain sexual phrases (such as saying "dick" when he really meant "deck").
-His speech impediment doesn't help his case.
+- Unlike his counterpart in the original English Dub, Dartz in Yu-Gi-Oh!
+The Abridged Series speaks with a Cajun accent.
+The accent, however, is incredibly thick, to the point where ends up distorting his words so much that nobody can properly understand what he's actually trying to say.
+Not to mention, the things Dartz says end up sounding sexual in nature (for example, he says the word "dick" when he really means "deck", as in a deck of cards).
+His speech impediment doesn't help.